Blackberry Raspberry Smoothie

 Ingredients

-- Protein powder (or rolled oats) – I love using a vegan protein in my smoothies.
-It helps to thicken the smoothie and also tends to be easier on your digestion then a whey protein, but you can use whatever protein powder you have on hand.
-I recommend using a vanilla protein in this recipe (my favorites are Nuzest and Octonuts Almond Protein).
-If you don’t have protein powder, add about ¼ cup of rolled oats + honey or maple syrup in place of the protein powder for a similar texture and flavor.
+- Protein powder (or rolled oats) – Use your favorite, I recommend using a vanilla protein powder.
+My favorites are Nuzest and Octonuts Almond Protein).
+If you don’t have protein powder, add about ¼ cup of rolled oats + honey or maple syrup

-- Almond butter (or any nut/seed butter) – almond butter adds healthy fats and a slight almond taste to the smoothie.
+- Almond butter (or any nut/seed butter) – give the smoothie a slight almond taste and also help make it more filling.
 You could also use peanut butter, cashew butter, sunbutter or tahini (to keep it nut free).

 - Honey or maple syrup (optional) – if you are using rolled oats or an unsweetened protein powder, be sure to add some honey or maple syrup to balance out the flavors.